opentensor/miners/README.md

 - [ ] Bechmark all miners
 - [ ] Allow in code api key and argument pass through
 - [ ] Move set weights into its own file
+- [ ] Maintain a history of requests per hotkey
 - [ ] Priority based on rate limit
 - [ ] Blacklist based on rate limit
+- [ ] Benchmark longer and shorter request sizes